subirvarma/GeneralCognitics/_posts/StatisticalMechanics5.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat146.png)

-Figure 1:Integration of Vision and Language into the Cognition Level Hub at Level 3
+Figure 5:Integration of Vision and Language Hubs into the Cognition Level Hub at Level 3